-Bob Amussen, editor in chief of Bobbs-Merrill, was on the vestry of St. Mark’s Church in-the-Bouwerie, a beautiful historic church at 10th Street and Second Avenue in New York, and he served as the president of the board of Theatre Genesis, which operated in a fairly large room upstairs from the parish hall in back of the church.
-It was this connection that led to his publishing the first off-off-Broadway anthology, “Eight Plays from Off-Off-Broadway,” which I co-edited with Nick Orzel (see Books).
-Bob subsequently commissioned two more books from me, “Theatre Trip” and another anthology, “More Plays from Off-Off-Broadway.”
-In 1971, when he decided to drop out and move to Oregon, he asked me to take his place on the Theatre Genesis board.
+Bob Amussen, editor in chief of Bobbs-Merrill, was a member of the vestry of beautiful, historic St. Mark’s Church in-the-Bouwerie at 10th the board of Theatre Genesis, which operated in a fairly large square room upstairs from the parish hall in back of the church.
+He published my first book, “Eight Plays from Off-Off-Broadway,” which I co-edited with Nick Orzel, who had initiated the project (see Books).
+I wrote an Introduction to this book that effectively defined Off-Off-Broadway, identifying the five key sites: Caffè Cino, La Mama, Judson Poet’s Theatre, the Open Theatre, and Theatre Genesis.
+Bob subsequently commissioned two more books from me, “Theatre Trip,” mostly about the Living Theatre on perpetual tour in Europe; and another anthology, “More Plays from Off-Off-Broadway.”
+In 1971, when Bob decided to drop out and move to Oregon, he asked me to take his place on the Theatre Genesis board.

 I had admired Theatre Genesis ever since I saw Sam Shepard’s first plays there in 1964.
 Ralph Cook, who founded it and ran it for years, was a fine director, devoted to serving and nurturing the playwrights he introduced and believed in.
 But Ralph was gone by this time, and the theatre was being run by two playwrights, Murray Mednick and Walter Hadler.
 (Sam was also on the board, but he was no longer in New York.)
 Murray and Walter welcomed me warmly as a fellow playwight and director.
 Murray said, “Now you have a theatre.”